 Table of Contents

 Users can directly copy code from Google Analytics to Shopify to connect and start integrating their data.
 However, before gathering valuable information from Google Analytics, you’ll need to ensure that you’ve got all the necessary tools.

-Here are are 5 steps to add Google Analytics to the Shopify store:
+Here are 5 steps to add Google Analytics to the Shopify store:

 Step 1: Make sure Google Analytics hasn’t been enabled before

-It’s vital to check if you’ve integrated Google Analytics to Shopify or not.
+It’s vital to check if you’ve integrated Google Analytics into Shopify or not.
 Because if you enabled Google Analytics more than once, the data result wouldn’t be accurate.

 If you are not sure whether you enabled GA before, follow these steps:

 - Move to the Google Analytics section.
 If the box has the text “Paste your code from Google here”, this means you don’t have Google Analytics tracking.